-Findings: Target Met
+Findings: Target met

-UPSA 3000: Foundations of Leadership
+Course Map: UPSA 3000: Foundations of Leadership

-Analysis: During AY 2017-2018, 100% (16 of 16) of students completing the capstone assignment exceeded the 70% target for this the measure.
-Based on the analysis of the 2017-2018 results the following changes were made in 20118-2019; clarified and expanded instructions for the capstone exercise and additional time was allotted in the class schedule for the assignment.
-Additionally, emphasis of the importance of this assignment was provided students during the first days of class, and the assignment at that time was presented as a cumulative assignment which incorporated elements from throughout the semester.
-As a result of these changes in 2018-2019 the target was met.
-In AY 2018-19, 28 students completed the capstone writing assignment, with 27 completing the assignment at or above the 70% threshold.
+Analysis: During AC 2018-2019, 100% of students completing the capstone assignment exceeded the 70% target for this the measure.
+Based on the analysis of the 2018-2019 results the following changes were made in 2019-2020; clarified and expanded instructions for the capstone exercise and additional time was allotted in the class schedule for the assignment.
+Additionally, emphasis of the importance of this assignment was stressed during the first days of class, and the assignment at that time was presented as a cumulative assignment which incorporated elements from throughout the semester.
+In AC 2019-2020, 28 students completed the capstone writing assignment, with 14 completing the assignment at or above the 70% threshold.

-Results of this class are like findings from past offerings of the assignment.
+Results of this class were like findings from past offerings of the assignment.
 Students enjoy the assignment (based on comments in the prepared submitted assignment and in course evaluations).
 This assignment remains as the capstone assignment for the course.

 Student critiques of the assignment reflect positively on how the lessons and materials presented in the class provide them with a clearer understanding of themselves as they incorporate an understanding of their management styles within the context of academic frameworks.
-UPSA 3000 and 3600 were offered in the Spring 2018 semester, with enrollment more than doubling previous semesters (over 30 students in the courses).

-Decision: Based on the analysis of the AY 2018-2019 results, in 2019-2020 the threshold of success for this measure will be elevated from 70% to 80%.
-Depending on the content of the updated textbook, self-assessment research instruments could change.
-Given the success of this assignment and its crescendo qualities for UPSA 3000, the course will remain, but
+Decision: Based on the analysis of the AC 2019-2020 results, in 2020-2021 the threshold of success for this measure will be elevated from 70% to 80%.
+Additionally, self-assessment research instruments will be changed to map to the textbook more efficiently.

-To develop critical thought practices earlier in the curriculum and to more accurately measure and demonstrate to students' practices of critical thought, a new rubric will replace the current rubric.
+To develop critical thought practices earlier in the curriculum and to measure more accurately and demonstrate practices of critical thought, a new rubric will replace the previously used rubric.